Is uTorrent Safe? How To Download With uTorrent Anonymously and Safely (2026 Guide)

 • uTorrent includes bloatware and bundleware.
 In other words, it tries to sneak some other programs past you during installation.
 That’s not a huge problem, unless we’re talking about malicious programs.

-• In 2015, uTorrent installation came with a cryptocurrency miner called EpicScale.
+• In 2015, the uTorrent installation came with a cryptocurrency miner called EpicScale.
 Many users didn’t even notice it and were unaware that their computers were mining crypto.

 • uTorrent also has a ton of malicious copycats.
 So, make sure to download it from the official website.